 - Mountaineering gloves

-The best spots for mountaineering:
+The best places for mountaineering:

 Summiting the highest peaks in the world is one of the most challenging dreams among many mountaineers.
 Surrounded by snow-covered peaks is a unique experience what many would like to reach.
 The risk factors are endless and different in any mountains but shouldn’t be forgotten that conquering mountains even with a small mistake can be fatal.